 Check that the HDMI cable is properly connected.

 If you are still experiencing problems after all that (or can´t rearrange the room you play in) then your last resort might be ditching the joy-cons and trying to play with a wired gamepad like a Pro Controller.
-Here on the site, we have a pretty complete list of such controllers available for the Switch, if you want to take a look.
+Needless to say, playing through a third-party capture software as a capture card may also cause lag.

 And that´s it, hopefully, you have been able to fix your problem.
-If you haven´t, let me know in the comments´ and we´ll see about doing a bit of troubleshooting.
-Another common problem with docked a Nintendo Switch is overheating, if you have that issue too, check out our article in how to prevent it.
+Another common problem with docked Nintendo Switch is overheating, if you have that issue too, check out our article on how to prevent it.